gurpreet2828/Terraform-Docker/README.md

 Check for YAML syntax issues like incorrect indentation, colons, or missing values

+**8.Access denied to files**
+After transferring the files from windows to linux you need to give following permission so that we can save and edit files

+sudo chown -R administrator:administrator /home/administrator/Terraform-Docker

+sudo chmod -R u+rwX /home/administrator/Terraform-Docker

 ## Step1: Transfer Terraform and yml files

 Use scp to transfer your Terraform and docker files from your local machine to your Ubuntu instance: